spanayil6701/Tipz/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-  - Connecting the IBOutlets to produce data was something I struggled with, but the main thing I struggled with was pushing it to Github.
-It wouldnt let me no matter how many fixes I used.
-There error "No Resources Found" would plague my screen.
-I aplogize if the format it was uploaded in is bad but I had no other choice.
+  - Connecting the IBOutlets in order to produce data was something I struggled with, but the main thing I struggled with was everything Github related.
+It wouldnt let me push to Github on Swift no matter how many fixes I used.
+The error "No Resources Found" would plague my screen.
+I aplogize if the format I uploaded it in is bad but I had no other choice.
 The files that would normally appear on the repository are located in the Tipz.zip file.
 Also for some reason, the two gifs I tried to upload would not show up.
 Only one would show up.
 So I attached a demo of the app in the TipzDemo.zip file.
+Sorry for the confusion.

 ## License